 Day 11 & 12:

 Thattekkad Bird Sanctuary

-The Thattekkad Bird Sanctuary has a rich and varied birdlife, with forest and water birds occurring here.
-Specialties that we will look for over the next two days include White-bellied Treepie, Malabar Trogon, Red Spurfowl, Rufous Babbler, Orange-headed Thrush, Large-billed Leaf Warbler, Indian Cuckoo, Black Eagle, Oriental Darter, Great Hornbill, Grey-fronted Green Pigeon, Large Hawk-Cuckoo, Blue-faced Malkoha, Brown-breasted, White-bellied, Blue-tailed and Rusty-tailed Flycatcher, Malabar Grey Hornbill, Malabar Whistling Thrush, Malayan Night Heron, Blue-bearded Bee-eater, White-bellied and Heart-spotted Woodpecker, Stork-billed Kingfisher, Black-throated Munia and Black-naped Monarch.
+The Thattekkad Bird Sanctuary has a rich and varied birdlife, with both forest and water birds occurring here.
+Specialties that we will look for over the next two days include White-bellied Treepie, Malabar Trogon, Red Spurfowl, Rufous Babbler, Orange-headed Thrush, Large-billed Leaf Warbler, Black Eagle, Oriental Darter, Great Hornbill, Grey-fronted Green Pigeon, Blue-faced Malkoha, Brown-breasted, White-bellied, Blue-tailed and Rusty-tailed Flycatcher, Malabar Grey Hornbill, Malabar Whistling Thrush, Malayan Night Heron, Blue-bearded Bee-eater, White-bellied, Streak-throated and Heart-spotted Woodpecker, Stork-billed Kingfisher, Black-throated Munia, Black-naped Monarch and many more.